lykhonis/terramach/README.md

 # Terra Mach

-Terra Mach is a frontend system to build performant graphical interfaces for desktop, embedded, and mobile systems.
+Terra Mach is a mapping frontend system to build graphical interfaces for devices.

-It aims to make it easy to create a branded user experience.
-It does not obey a platform's look and feel, though it provides tools to create similar experiences.
+This project focuses on experiences around statistical data (graphs, diagrams), mapping, and user input.
+When it comes to user experience, elements a user interacts with are flexible enough to build most of common experiences.

 The project is in active development.
 Most of the APIs are stable, though some breaking changes are still possible.